PADimitrov23/RSMS-really-simple-msg-system-2.0/README.md

-How to start the program
+How to start the program (abandoned)

 Linux: